mathspp/mathspp/pages/02.blog/01.problems/p040-the-dozen-puzzle/item.en.md

     description: "Three friends are assigned three different numbers that add up to a dozen.
 Can you figure out who thought of what?"
 ---

-Three friends think of three different numbers that add up to a dozen.
+Three friends are given three different numbers that add up to a dozen.
-Can you figure out who thought of what?
+Can you figure out everyone's numbers?

 ===